 However, feeding your body a good supply of dietary fat whilst restricting carbs tells it that right now (because of course, it has no sense of time!) calories in the form of fat are abundant, there is no famine and it doesn’t need to horde its own stores.

 This then allows the body to feel OK about to using its fat automatically as its preferred fuel because it has both dietary fat and stored fat to draw upon.
-It has no reason to stay in “conservation mode” and so the body starts to produce lots and lots of energy in the form of Ketones, which will continue for as long as you eat enough fat to keep your body out of conservation mode.
+It has no reason to stay in “conservation mode” and so the body starts to produce lots and lots of energy in the form of Ketone bodies, which will continue for as long as you eat enough fat to keep your body out of conservation mode.
 Also, and crucially, Ketones either convert to ATP for immediate use or get excreted.
-They do not get re-stored (Which is why the body doesn’t want to let them go!)
+They cannot be converted back to fat for storage.
+(Which is why the body doesn’t want to let them go!)

 As a sidebar, why the body doesn’t like using protein as fuel: Although the body can break protein down into glucose, the body would much rather break it down into other molecules.
 This is because protein you eat is primarily used by the body to rebuild itself.
 After all, your organs and muscles are all made from protein.
 So, dietary protein is constantly used by the body to keep your organs and muscles in good repair.